ritchie254/printf/README.md

 Equal as possible == no more than a 40/60 contribution from the respective partner’s user name (this will be different in the off chance of a third member)

 ## Note
 We realize this may prove a challenge at times, and that’s ok!
 It’s an education in and of itself that will prepare you for your future careers.
-Remember to follow the Framework, and it’ll all work out.
+Remember to follow the Framework, and it’ll all work out.Learning is key.

 Happy Coding!